ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-equation-notes.md

 $$ ranking = performance $$

 ### Yield
 In the current reward equation, pool yield is highest for only high pledge or almost fully saturated pools.
-That is, only pools "filled" or "almost filled" (read saturated) will have the highest yeild.
+That is, only pools "filled" or "almost filled" (read saturated) will have the highest yield.

 However, the current "pool size", or saturation, is __*fixed*__ at about 68 million Ada at k=500 (June 2022).
 It is __*not*__ relative to pledge.

 The pool size should not drive ranking because that would put small pools and new comers at a perpetual disadvantage.
 It would incentivize private institutions or centralized crowd funding amounts of Ada.
 Small pools will surely die, and put decentralization at a disadvantage.

-In the new reward equation, pool reward yeild is relative to the minimum of pledge down payment $\lambda$ times $a0$ leverage factor, total stake delegation $\sigma$, and pool size $1/k$.
+In the new reward equation, pool reward yield is relative to the minimum of pledge down payment $\lambda$ times $a0$ leverage factor, total stake delegation $\sigma$, and pool size $1/k$.

-So yes, only fully saturated pools will have the highest yeild still, __*but*__ that upper pool size limit is relative to pledge (i.e. the upper limit is no longer fixed at a very high amount).
+So yes, only fully saturated pools will have the highest yield still, __*but*__ that upper pool size limit is relative to pledge (i.e. the upper limit is no longer fixed at a very high amount).

-Also, in the new reward equation, if a pool is filled or over-filled (over saturated), then the SPO can put down more pledge to increase the pool size (increase the saturation upper limit), and thus increase their reward size and maximize yeild.
+Also, in the new reward equation, if a pool is filled or over-filled (over saturated), then the SPO can put down more pledge to increase the pool size (increase the saturation upper limit), and thus increase their reward size and maximize yield.
 (Note: This mechanism will also incentivize pool "group" or multi-pool operators to just run a single pool can keep extending the upper limit.)

-Therfore, yeild is a fallout of other of other variables and parameters.
+Therefore, yield is a fallout of other of other variables and parameters.

-**Conclusion: No size bias, thus no yeild ranking bias**
+**Conclusion: No size bias, thus no yield ranking bias**

 ### Leverage